 In 2017, Les Rencontres d’Arles organized exhibits in the Parc des Ateliers in L’Atelier des Forges, and La Mécanique Générale.
 The Parc des Ateliers once housed half of the Festival’s exhibits.

-The opening of the Gehry-designed tower at Luma Arles has been set back to no earlier than mid-2019.
+The opening of the Gehry-designed tower at Luma Arles has been set back to Spring 2020.
 The inauguration of the new Ecole Nationale Supérieure de la Photographie (ENSP) will fall into the same timeframe.

 This summer will see the opening of a residence for performing artists with a rehearsal room and a guest house.
 Known as “The Formation,” the structure is designed by the New York-based architect Annabelle Seldorf.
 In french, Formation means “training.”
 Visitors may tour the building this summer.